Thousand Oaks, CAHome Menu

 Questions and Answers:

-A. The City of Thousand Oaks will no longer issue single-family residential wastewater service bills.
-Charges for wastewater services will now be collected on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill, versus six bi-monthly bills per year.
+A. The City of Thousand Oaks no longer directly issues single-family residential wastewater service bills.
+Charges for wastewater services are collected on an annual basis (July 1st through June 30th) as part of the Ventura County property tax bill.
 This will be a separate line-item charge on your tax bill with the City's phone number listed adjacent to the charge.
 This is not a new charge, just a different way of collecting the same amount due.
 Apartments, commercial properties, industrial properties, and duplexes (or greater) are still billed directly by the City of Thousand Oaks.